Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • Also rename the variable used as its value in each calling context where this syntax is used

-• Expand to use the full syntax to pass the variable used as its value
+• Expand to use the full syntax to pass the unchanged variable as the value of the renamed argument

 • Prompt the developer to select between the two above options

-The last option here seems most preferable in order to reduce unintentional desynchronisation of names while highlighting the user to the changes.
+The last option seems to be the most preferable to reduce unintentional desynchronisation of names while highlighting the changes to the programmer.

 Reference Implementation

-A proposed implementation for cpython has been provided by @Hels15.
+A proposed implementation for CPython has been provided by @Hels15.
 We will extend this implementation to add an AST node attribute indicating for keywords whether the value was elided.
+Otherwise the AST will remain unchanged.

 References